 With slightly warmer temperatures than the mainland and some of the best beaches in England, the Isle of Wight is the perfect UK weekend break destination.
 A quick ferry ride will take you from Portsmouth (easily reachable from London) across the Solent and into Ryde.

-A short, antique train ride south will bring you to Shanklin, an picturesque seaside town with an old-fashioned charm.
+A short, antique train ride south will bring you to Shanklin, a picturesque seaside town with an old-fashioned charm.

-Thatched cottages make up the idyllic old town, filled with independent shops and cute cafes.
-Pencil Cottage and offers a wide range of Pinterest-worthy homeware, and I absolutely loved Mystosis’s gorgeous gifts and beautiful shabby-chic items.
+Thatched cottages make up the idyllic old town, which is also filled with independent shops and cute cafes.
+Pencil Cottage offers a wide range of Pinterest-worthy homeware.
+And I also absolutely loved Mystosis’s gorgeous gifts and beautiful shabby-chic items.
 You won’t be short of places to grab an ice cream or some fudge to take home.

-Shanklin Chine is a must-see and is the perfect way to walk off all those tea and scones.
+Shanklin Chine is a must-see and is the perfect way to walk off all those tea and scones after your cream tea.
 The tree-lined gorge was formed over thousands of years and now provides a stunning nature walk.
-As you wonder around, stop to visit the rescue tropical birds, wonder at the tropical plants that thrive here, and marvel at its waterfall.
+As you wander around, stop to visit the rescue tropical birds, wonder at the tropical plants that thrive here, and marvel at its waterfall.

 Shanklin has some lovely sandy beaches, making it the perfect place to spend a sunny afternoon.

-Get competitive with your friends with a round at one of the island’s crazy golf courses.
-Down by the seaside, kids will love the pirate themed course, but my mom and I were in stitches of laughter at the more old-fashioned (and very fun) Rylestone Gardens course.
+After exploring, get competitive with your friends with a round at one of the island’s crazy golf courses.
+Down by the seaside, kids will love the pirate-themed course, but my mom and I were in stitches of laughter at the more old-fashioned (and very fun) Rylestone Gardens course.

 A short bus ride from Shanklin is the charming village of Godshill.
 Much like the Old Town in Shanklin, Godshill boasts little thatched roofed cottages housing a variety of tea rooms and independent gift shops, including one selling local ciders and alcohol.
 Make sure to stop for tea at the Hollies and explore the Italian Gardens.